-Glanders is an infectious disease that usually affects horses, mules or donkeys.
+Glanders is an infectious disease that affects horses, mules or donkeys.
 It is caused by the bacteria Burkholderia mallei.
-Human glanders has been eradicated from the western hemisphere, yet it still occurs occasionally in Asia, Africa, the Middle East and Central/South America.

-The symptoms of glanders depend on the location where the bacteria entered the body.
-The disease can cause little to no illness, or it can be severe and lead to death.
-Infections can be worse in persons who have diabetes, alcoholism, liver or kidney problems.
+The disease can be severe and lead to death if not treated.
+Infections can be worse if you have diabetes, alcoholism, liver or kidney problems.

-Skin infections : Usually within a few days, skin ulcers and abscesses (large collections or pockets of pus under the skin or in deeper tissues) may form at the site where bacteria entered the skin.
-Swollen lymph glands may also occur.
+Within a few days, skin ulcers and abscesses may form at the site where bacteria entered the skin.
+Swollen glands may occur.
 Fever, chills, headache, tiredness and muscle aches are common.
 Infections can be spread to the eyes by rubbing them with contaminated fingers.

-Chronic (long-term) infections : If treatment is delayed or is not effective, glanders can become a chronic illness that may involve draining abscesses from within the muscles of the arms and legs and from internal organs.
+If treatment is delayed or is not effective, glanders can become a chronic illness.
+This may involve draining abscesses from within the muscles of the arms and legs and from internal organs.

-Persons usually get this disease after they come into contact with animals that are infected.
-The bacteria can enter the body through breaks in the skin, after being rubbed into a person's eyes or by inhaling bacteria that are in the air.
+Humans get this disease after they encounter infected animals.
+Bacteria can enter the body through breaks in the skin, after being rubbed into a person's eyes or by inhaling bacteria that are in the air.

-Because human glanders is rare, there is little known about which antibiotics are likely to be effective against this disease.
-Physicians will choose antibiotics that prevent the growth of bacteria that were cultured from patients.
+Human glanders is rare, and there is little known about which antibiotics are likely to be effective.
+Health care providers will choose antibiotics that prevent the growth of the specific type of bacteria in a patient.